MartianZoo/solarnet/README.md

 # petaform

 (If you're here because you want to play the game, you're in the wrong place!
-[See here](/bafolts/terraforming-mars).)
+[See this amazing app](http://github.com/bafolts/terraforming-mars).)

 ## The Petaform language